IVI Member State Relations

 Click on each flag for more information

-Bangladesh, Brazil, China, Ecuador, India, Liberia, Mongolia, Netherlands, Oman, Pakistan, Peru, Philippines, South Korea, Sri Lanka, Sweden, Uzbekistan, Vietnam, and the World Health Organization are Parties to the treaty.
+Bangladesh, Brazil, China, Ecuador, India, Liberia, Mongolia, the Netherlands, Oman, Pakistan, Peru, Philippines, Republic of Korea, Rwanda, Spain, Sri Lanka, Sweden, Thailand, the United Arab Emirates, Uzbekistan, Vietnam, and the World Health Organization are Parties to the IVI Establishment Agreement

-States approved by the IVI Board of Trustees and Instrument of Accession to be deposited with the United Nations Secretary General include: Cote d’Ivoire, Kuwait, the Slovak Republic, Spain, Sudan, and the United Arab Emirates.
+States approved by the IVI Board of Trustees which have not yet deposited an Instrument of Accession with the United Nations include: Argentina, Colombia, Cote d’Ivoire, Kuwait, Madagascar, the Slovak Republic, and Sudan.

 Party: A Party to a Treaty is a State or other entity with treaty-making capacity that has expressed its consent to be bound by that treaty by an act of ratification, acceptance, approval or accession, etc. where that treaty has entered into force for that particular State.